MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/dcpromo.md

 ## Basic syntax

-The DCPROMO answer file is an ASCII text file that provides automated user input for each page of the DCPROMO wizard.
+The dcpromo answer file is an ASCII text file that provides automated user input for each page of the Active Directory Domain Services Configuration Wizard.

 To start `dcpromo` in unattended mode, go to **Start**, enter **dcpromo**, then run the following command to run the program in an elevated command prompt window: